thehuntedpie/vs-mods-for-noobs/README.md

 ## General Guidelines

 - Don't be afraid to explore the game assets, this is a key guide to learning how to create content mods (copy properties from existing game objects)
+- In VS Code you can search through all of the JSON files by opening the assets folder (%APPDATA%\Vintagestory\assets on Windows) and pressing Crtl+Shift+F

 ## Contents